felicitia/HugoAcademicWebsite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-I am a Ph.D. candidate in the Computer Science Department at the University of Southern California (USC).
-I am very fortunate to be advised by Professor [Nenad Medvidović](http://sunset.usc.edu/~neno/) throughout my Ph.D., which raised my interest in pursuing an academic career.
+I am a Ph.D. candidate in Computer Science at University of Southern California (**USC**).
+My primary research community is **Software Engineering**.
+I am lucky enough to be advised by [Nenad Medvidović](https://softarch.usc.edu/~neno/) throughout my Ph.D., which raised my interest in pursuing an academic career.
-I enjoy solving important and interesting problems with broad research interests, focusing on the area of <b>Software Engineering</b>.
-Prior to USC, I received my Bachelor’s degree in Software Engineering from the Harbin Institute of Technology in China in 2014, advised by Professor [Zhongjie Wang](http://homepage.hit.edu.cn/rainy).
+I enjoy solving important and interesting problems with broad research interests (knowledge has no boundaries, right? :)).
+Prior to USC, I received my Bachelor’s degree in Software Engineering from Harbin Institute of Technology (**HIT**) in China, advised by Zhongjie Wang (王忠杰).